Supportive care for parathyroid cancer

 - breathy voice

-- high-pitched sounds during breathing (stridor)
+- high-pitched sounds during breathing (called stridor)

 - difficulty breathing